 - Gro Harlem Brundtland, MPH ’65, and Prime Minister of Norway (1981, 1986-89, 1990-96), was Director-General of the World Health Organization from 1998–2003.

-- Two HSPH-affiliated scientists have been awarded the Nobel Prize.
+- Two scientists affiliated with the School have been awarded the Nobel Prize.
 In 1954 Thomas Weller received the Nobel Prize in Physiology and Medicine.
 Amartya Sen won the Nobel Prize for Economics in 1998.
 Another faculty member, Bernard Lown, co-founded the Nobel Prize-winning group International Physicians for Prevention of Nuclear War.

-- Since 1962, six directors of the Centers for Disease Control and Prevention have been Harvard School of Public Health graduates.
+- Since 1962, six directors of the Centers for Disease Control and Prevention have been graduates of the Harvard T.H.
+Chan School of Public Health.

-* Denotes research results from the Nurses’ Health Study I and II, the Health Professionals Follow-up Health Study, and/or the Physicians’ Health Study I and II which are conducted by researchers in the Division of Preventive Medicine and the Channing Laboratory at Brigham and Women’s Hospital, together with researchers in the Departments of Epidemiology and Nutrition at HSPH.
+* Denotes research results from the Nurses’ Health Study I and II, the Health Professionals Follow-up Health Study, and/or the Physicians’ Health Study I and II which are conducted by researchers in the Division of Preventive Medicine and the Channing Laboratory at Brigham and Women’s Hospital, together with researchers in the Departments of Epidemiology and Nutrition at the Harvard Chan School.
 The Nurses’ Health Study is the largest and longest-running women’s health study in the world.